Medically reviewed by Drugs.com. Last updated on Feb 24, 2021.

 Consider boots or high-top shoes for additional ankle support.
 Custom-made shoes or shoe inserts may improve your gait.
 Consider thumb splints if you have hand weakness and difficulty with gripping and holding things.

 If foot deformities are severe, corrective foot surgery may help alleviate pain and improve your ability to walk.
 Surgery can't improve weakness or loss of sensation.

 Potential future treatments

 Researchers are investigating a number of potential therapies that may one day treat Charcot-Marie-Tooth disease.
-Potential therapies include medications and in vitro procedures that may help prevent passing the disease to future generations.
+Potential therapies include medications, gene therapy and in vitro procedures that may help prevent passing the disease to future generations.